Niel-Reitmann/Current-personal-website/_posts/Analternative.md

 She taps into this new network and meets a content creator she admires through a warm introduction.
 Although the content creator hasn’t publicly listed any avaliable roles, Rebecca has a coffee with them and explains how much of a fan she is.

-She walks through her thinking and offers to work for the creator on a project she reckons will help them monetise, emphasising how she is young and hungry to learn.
+She walks through her thinking and offers to work for the creator on a project she believes will help them monetise, emphasising how she is young and hungry to learn.

 This leads to a few weeks work.
 She loves it and goes on to study design where she excels and becomes excited for her future.
 The way it should be.